-The managers ("administradors") of Verde Fertilizantes and FVS are Felipe Paolucci CFO and Elton Golçaves, the Mining Engineer, but the ultimate control of Verde Fertilizantes is with Cristiano Veloso, Director and Chairman.
+The managers ("administradors") of Verde Fertilizantes and FVS are Felipe Paolucci, CFO, and Elton Golçaves, Mining Engineer.
 The director of GB01N Limited is Cristiano Veloso and the secretary is Tim Slater.
 Mr. Veloso's term as director of GB01N Limited began in 2006.
 Mr. Slater's term as secretary of GB01N Limited began in 2009.